anschelburk/visual_countdown_timer/README.md

 # countdown_timer

-A continuous visual hourly countdown timer, meant to run within the terminal.
+A personal learning project: a continuous visual hourly countdown timer, meant to run within the terminal.
 This project is actively in progress.
 More features to come soon!